gtinside/agentic-chatbot/README.md

 ```
 python main.py --query "What is conversation programming, and how does autogen utilize it?"
 Document processed successfully
-The query type is:  None
+The query type is:  Intent.GENERAL
 autogen will be queried.
 Conversation programming is a paradigm that focuses on computation and control flow within multi-agent conversations.
 AutoGen utilizes this by creating conversable agents with defined capabilities and roles, and programming their interaction behaviors through conversation-centric computation and control.
 ```